hpyproject/hpyproject.org/pages/index.rst

 .. __: https://hpyproject.org/blog/posts/2022/06/hpy-0.0.4-third-public-release/

-The Python/C API is huge and at the moment only a small fraction of it is available in HPy.
+The Python/C API is huge and at the moment the most popular functions are available.
 We are experimenting by porting existing extensions to HPy and adding/designing new functionalities on a per-need basis.

 We welcome your design input or adventurous alpha testing.